githubtanush/DevTinderUi/README.md

 - Install axios
 - CORS - Install cors in backend => add middleware to withconfigurations : origin , credentials : true
 - Whenever you're making an API call so pass { withCredentials : true }
+- Install react-redux + @reduxjs/toolkit => https://redux-toolkit.js.org/tutorials/quick-start
+- configureStore => provider => createSlice => addreducer to store
+- Add redux devTools in chrome
+- Login and see if our data is coming properly in the store
+- NavBar should update as soon as the user logs in
+- Refactor our code to add constants file + create a component folder

 Body